-YHWH sent His "arm" (Isaiah 53:1) to walk among us to teach us His ways and how to treat each other - and then to offer Himself as a final SIN SACRIFICE.
-He had a human body and He suffered human frailties just like any other human - not because He HAD to, but because He chose to!
-He wanted to lead by example, to show us exactly how obey YHWH's Torah - in a way that we could actually see and comprehend.
-He was totally obedient to "the Source" even unto death, because (1) He was in human form and therefore obedient to "the Source" - to show us what obedience to Torah was all about; and (2) He KNEW this was His ultimate purpose and goal.
+YHWH sent His "arm" (Isaiah 53:1) to walk among us to teach us His ways and how to treat each other - and then to martyr himself by becoming our "substitute" and redeemer.
+He had a human body and he suffered human frailties just like any other human - not because He HAD to, but because He chose to!
+He wanted to lead by example, to show us exactly how to obey YHWH's Torah - in a way that we could actually see and comprehend.
+He was totally obedient to "his Father" even unto death, because (1) he was in human form and therefore obedient to YHWH - to show us what obedience to Torah was all about; and (2) he KNEW this was his ultimate purpose and goal.

 Matthew 12: 31.
 Because of this I say to you that all sins and blasphemies will be forgiven to the sons of men, but blasphemy that is against the Spirit will not be forgiven to the sons of men.
 32. And anyone who says a word against the Son of man, he will be forgiven, But anyone who will speak against the Ruach haKodesh, he will not be forgiven - not in this world or in the world that is to come.